-Staff's analysis of low-income funds received by VCI discovered that VCI is receiving double compensation by receiving a \$10.00 Lifeline credit from AT&T for each resale Lifeline customer, and also filing for and receiving a \$10.00 reimbursement from the USAC for each resale Lifeline customer.
-The analysis also shows that from June 2006 through November 2006, VCI received USF monies but did not provide universal service support using a combination of its own facilities and resale of another carrier's services, as required by Section 54.201(i), C.F.R.
-It operated as strictly a reseller in those months.
-Staff's analysis reveals that VCI was overpaid \$744,880 from the USF for Lifeline customers from June 2006 through December 2007.
+VCI is receiving double compensation by receiving a \$10.00 Lifeline credit from AT&T for each resale Lifeline customer, and also filing for and receiving a \$10.00 reimbursement from the USAC for each resale Lifeline customer.
+Our analysis also shows that from June 2006 through November 2006, VCI received USF monies but did not provide universal service support using a combination of its own facilities and resale of another carrier's services, as required by 47 C.F.R.
+Section 54.201(i).
+It operated strictly as a reseller in those months.
+We find that VCI was overpaid \$744,880 from the USF for Lifeline customers from June 2006 through December 2007.